Skip to content

 Day to day tasks

-• meet with production staff to discuss what props are needed
+• work with production staff to discuss what props are needed

 • make detailed plans from ideas and rough sketches

-• do historical research to make sure items fit with the time period of the production
+• research props to make sure they fit with the production's time period

-• source new props for hire or to buy
+• find new props for hire or to buy and manage a budget

 Working environment